Karthik-bhogi/Python-Codes/README.md

     2. The teacher also rewards a child with few extra chocolates for his/her best conduct during the camp. <br>
     3. If the number of extra chocolates is less than 1, an error message "Extra chocolates is less than 1", should be displayed.<br>
     4. If the given child Id is invalid, an error message "Child id is invalid" should be displayed.
 Otherwise, the extra chocolates provided for the child must be added to         his/her existing number of chocolates and display the list containing the total number of chocolates received by each child.<br>

+20. Represent a small bilingual (English-Swedish) glossary given below as a Python dictionary <br>
+    {"merry":"god", "christmas":"jul", "and":"och", "happy":"gott", "new":"nytt", "year":"ar"}  <br>
+    and use it to translate your Christmas wishes from English into Swedish.
+That is, write a python function translate() that accepts the bilingual dictionary and a list of         English words (your Christmas wish) and returns a list of equivalent Swedish words. <br>

+21. Write a python program to display all the common characters between two strings.
+Return -1 if there are no matching characters.<br>
+    **Note**: Ignore blank spaces if there are any.
+Perform case sensitive string comparison wherever necessary.<br>

+22. Write a python function, encrypt_sentence() which accepts a message and encrypts it based on rules given below and returns the encrypted message. <br>
+    Words at odd position -> Reverse It <br>
+    Words at even position -> Rearrange the characters so that all consonants appear before the vowels and their order should not change <br>
+    **Note:**
+    1. Assume that the sentence would begin with a word and there will be only a single space between the words. <br>
+    2. Perform case sensitive string operations wherever necessary. <br>

+23. Write a python function, find_correct() which accepts a dictionary and returns a list as per the rules mentioned below.The input dictionary will contain correct spelling of     a word as key and the spelling provided by a contestant as the value.<br>

+    The function should identify the degree of correctness as mentioned below:<br>
+    CORRECT, if it is an exact match<br>
+    ALMOST CORRECT, if no more than 2 letters are wrong<br>
+    WRONG, if more than 2 letters are wrong or if length (correct spelling versus spelling given by contestant) mismatches.<br>

+    and return a list containing the number of CORRECT answers, number of ALMOST CORRECT answers and number of WRONG answers.
+Assume that the words contain only uppercase           letters and the maximum word length is 10.<br>

+24. Care hospital wants to know the medical speciality visited by the maximum number of patients.
+Assume that the patient id of the patient along with the medical speciality         visited by the patient is stored in a list.
+The details of the medical specialities are stored in a dictionary as follows:<br>
+    {  <br>
+    "P":"Pediatrics",<br>
+    "O":"Orthopedics",<br>
+    "E":"ENT<br>
+    } <br>
+    Write a function to find the medical speciality visited by the maximum number of patients and return the name of the speciality.<br>
+    **Note**: <br>
+    Assume that there is always only one medical speciality which is visited by maximum number of patients.<br>
+    Perform case sensitive string comparison wherever necessary.<br>

+25. Write python function, sms_encoding() which accepts a sentence and converts it into an abbreviated sentence to be sent as SMS and returns the abbreviated sentence. <br>
+    Rules are as follows: <br>
+    1. Spaces are to be retained as is <br>
+    2. Each word should be encoded separately <br>
+    If a word has only vowels then retain the word as is <br>
+    If a word has a consonant (at least 1) then retain only those consonants <br>
+    **Note**: Assume that the sentence would begin with a word and there will be only a single space between the words. <br>

+26. Write a python program that accepts a text and displays a string which contains the word with the largest frequency in the text and the frequency itself separated by a           space.<br>
+    **Rules**:<br>
+    The word should have the largest frequency.<br>
+    In case multiple words have the same frequency, then choose the word that has the maximum length.<br>
+    **Assumptions**:<br>
+    The text has no special characters other than space.
+    The text would begin with a word and there will be only a single space between the words.<br>
+    Perform case insensitive string comparisons wherever necessary.<br>